Entropy for compact operators and results on entropy and specification: Preliminaries

-and the \textit{point spectrum} of $T$ is the set $\sigma_p(T)$ of the eigenvalues of $T$.
-It is worth mentioning that the spectrum of an operator is always a nonempty and compact set.
-The \textit{spectral radius} of $T$ is given by
+and the \textit{point spectrum} of \(T\) is the set \(\sigma_p(T)\) of the eigenvalues of \(T\).
+Notably, the spectrum of an operator is always a nonempty and compact.
+The \textit{spectral radius} of \(T\) is given by